Medicine Lodge. Kansas – Making Peace With the Indians

 Early day Medicine Lodge, Kansas.

-In October 1872, William Walters had a temporary camp at the forks below what would become the townsite of Medicine Lodge but made no effort at settlement and moved away the following spring.
+In October 1872, William Walters had a temporary camp at the forks below what would become the townsite of Medicine Lodge.
+Still, he made no effort at settlement and moved away the following spring.
 In February 1873, a party led by John Hutchinson came to the area and laid out a townsite of 400 acres.
 The location was perfect, with Elm Creek lying on the east and Medicine Lodge River on the west, joining their waters a quarter of a mile to the south of the city.
 Between the waterways, the townsite sat upon a lofty plateau.

 The first building on the townsite was the structure that would later form the Medicine Lodge House dining room.
 D. Updegraff built it as a hotel with lumber hauled from Hutchinson.
 Next, Bemis, Hutchinson & Co. put up an office, which would later form the south wing of the Medicine Lodge House.
-This was followed by a large general store, erected by Bemis, Jordon & Co., on the spot that Payne’s Bank would later occupy.
-L. H. Ulmer was the next merchant to locate on the townsite and was followed in the summer of 1873 by D. E. Sheldon.
+This was followed by a large general store erected by Bemis, Jordon & Co. on the spot that Payne’s Bank would later occupy.
+L.H.
+Ulmer was the next merchant to locate on the townsite and was followed in the summer of 1873 by D. E. Sheldon.
 Immigration was rapid during that year, witnessing the arrival of C. T. Rigg, the first physician and later the county sheriff; W. E. Hutchinson was the first attorney; Cicero Widner put up the first blacksmith shop, and S. A. Winston established the first drug store.
 A post office was established with S. Winston.
 Mail routes from this point ran to Harper, Kiowa, Kinsley, Great Bend, and Hutchinson.
-The first schoolhouse was also built that year at the cost of $400.
+The first schoolhouse was also built that year for $400.
 Miss Lucinda Burlingame was engaged as the first teacher.

 Grasshoppers, 1874

 1874 was not a good year for the fledgling settlement.
-It was known as the “grasshopper year,” when swarms of insects destroyed the corn and vegetables that would have sustained the new settlers during the following winter.
+It was known as the “grasshopper year,” when swarms of insects destroyed the corn and vegetables that would have sustained the new settlers the following winter.
 That year, the area also experienced a period of Indian outbreaks in western and southern Kansas, Thomas A. Osborne, then governor of Kansas organized the Kansas State Guards.
 Sun City and Medicine Lodge furnished the two companies for this section of the state, guarding the area from Caldwell to Dodge City and south to the Cimarron River.
 At this time, a stockade was built by the militia and citizens in the area that now comprises the center of the business district of Medicine Lodge.

 Medicine Lodge Stockade Museum by Kathy Alexander.